TheRealKaup/KTech/readme.md

 ## Documentation

+- [quickstart.md](quickstart.md) - quick start guide if you want to experiment with KTech right away.
-- [reference.md](reference.md) - direct and concise information about each element of the library.
+- [reference.md](reference.md) - (will exist in the future) direct and concise information about each element of the library.
-- [tutorials.md](tutorials.md) - tutorials about getting KTech, using its different elements, creating a game with it and compiling.
+- [tutorials.md](tutorials.md) - (will exist in the future) tutorials about getting KTech, using its different elements, creating a game with it and compiling.
-- [faq.md](faq.md) - answers for frequently asked questions.
+- [faq.md](faq.md) - (will exist in the future) answers for frequently asked questions.
-- [examples.md](examples.md) - analyses and explanations of the examples included in the "examples" directory in this repository.
+- [examples.md](examples.md) - (will exist in the future) analyses and explanations of the examples included in the "examples" directory in this repository.
 - [LICENSE](COPYING) - the license which covers KTech (GPLv3-or-later).

 ---